HTTPArchive/almanac.httparchive.org/src/content/en/2022/fonts.md

   )
 }}

-_ <a hreflang="en" href="https://tools.djr.com/misc/bradley-initials/">Bradley Initials</a> using COLR v1 and multiple palettes by <a hreflang="en" href="https://djr.com/">David Jonathan Ross</a>_

 Unfortunately, usage of these CSS properties is currently nonexistent.
 This is likely because support for these properties was only recently added to browsers combined with the limited number of color fonts.

 One of the main drivers behind the development of color font technology was emoji.
 However, there are only a couple dozen web fonts that have color emoji.
 Most color fonts are for writing text, not emoji.
 There could be several explanations for this:

 - Every OS already includes their own color emoji font, so users don't feel the need to use anything else.
-- There are a large number of emoji and it takes a lot of effort (and money) to create fonts for them.
+- There are a large number of emoji and it takes a lot of effort—and money—to create fonts for them.
 - Emoji fonts are generally quite large and not as suitable as web fonts.

 Still, it would be nice to see some more diversity in emoji fonts.
 With the introduction of the COLR v1 format we're likely to see more emoji fonts in the future.